minio/docs/source/reference/minio-mc/mc-batch-status.rst

 .. start-mc-batch-status-desc

-The :mc:`mc batch status` command outputs real-time summaries of job events on a MinIO server.
+The :mc:`mc batch status` command outputs summaries of job events on a MinIO server.

+.. versionchanged:: mc RELEASE.2024-07-03T20-17-25Z

+   Batch status can display for active, in-progress jobs or any batch job completed in the previous three (3) days.

 .. end-mc-batch-status-desc